 1. Ball Crunch

 Sit on a ball, with your feet flat on the floor.
 Slowly walk your feet forward and roll your torso down until your buttocks and your middle and lower back are on the ball.
 (If you want more of a challenge, inch down until the bottom of your buttocks are just off the ball.)
 Your feet should be positioned hip-width apart.
-Support your head with your hands and lean back, then as you exhale, contract your abs and curl forward until your upper back lifts off the ball—that’s as far as you need to go to activate your core muscles, no need to sit up all the way.
-If needed, you can press through your feet to feel stable throughout each repetition.
+Support your head with your hands and lean back, then as you exhale, contract your abs and curl forward until your upper back lifts off the ball – that’s as far as you need to go to activate your core muscles – no need to sit up all the way.
+If you need a little help to feel stable throughout each repetition, just press through your feet.
 Lower yourself back to your start position and repeat.

 2. Back Extension